fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

       <li>Designed for mission-critical workload</li>
       <li>High Availability: Automatically replicated within a single AZ</li>
       <li>Scalable: dynamically increase capacity and change the volume type with no impact</li>
-      <li>The EBS volumes not need to be attached to an instance.</li>
+      <li>The EBS volumes not need to be attached to an instance.
+There is the root volume.
+Good practice create your own volume.</li>
-      <li>The EBS volumes cannot be accessed simultaneously by multiple EC2 instance (only with constrains)</li>
-      <li><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html">Attach a volume to multiple instances with Amazon EBS Multi-Attach</a>: Same AZ, only to SSD volume, allowed only in some regions, and others restrictions</li>
       <li>It allows the instance to persist data even after termination, however, Root EBS volumes are deleted on termination by default</li>
+      <li>The EBS volumes cannot be accessed simultaneously by multiple EC2 instance (only with constrains): <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html">Attach a volume to multiple instances with Amazon EBS Multi-Attach</a> Same AZ, only to SSD volume, allowed only in some regions, and others restrictions)</li>
       <li>It can be mounted to one instance at a time and can be attached and detached from EC2 instance to another quickly.
 However it is locked to an AZ.
 To move to another AZ is necessary to create a <b>snapshot</b> and it can be copy across AZ or Region. </li>
       <li>A <a href="https://docs.aws.amazon.com/ebs/latest/userguide/ebs-snapshots.html">snapshot</a> is a backup of the EBS Volume at a point in time.
 The snapshots are stored on Amazon S3 and they are incremental.
 EBS Snapshot features are <b>EBS Snapshot Archive</b> and <b>Recycle Bin for EBS Snapshot</b>.
 The process with snapshots (creating, deletion, updates) can be automated with <b>DLM</b> (Data Lifecycle Manager).</li>
       <li>It has a limited performance.</li>